nspcc-dev/neofs-testcases/README.md

 $ . venv.pytest/bin/activate
 ```

+If you want to exit from the current venv for any reason, use the `deactivate` command.

 3. Setup pre-commit hooks to run code formatters on staged files before you run a `git commit` command:

 ```shell